Pencils0101001101001010/captivity-full-stack/app/(vendor)/vendor.md

 [x] The vendor customer cant see the product categories that the vendor created.

 [x] Dynamic Pricing is not working on the create product form

+[] The order table only filters one order at a time.

+[] The order fiter dont filter the vendor_website/customer orders